-Our last Ofsted was in February 2013.
+Our most recent Ofsted inspection was in January 2018.
 The school was judged to be good in all areas; standards achieved by pupils, the quality of teaching and learning, behaviour and safety and leadership and management.
 We were of course delighted with this and the fact that the progress made by all the staff and governors as well as the children has been recognised.